-In spring 2017, SEED Academy will expand to serve 7th and 8th grade students in addition to high school students.
-Class sizes vary each year, but average approximately 25, with a total of 80-100 students enrolled in the fall semester, and 100-120 in the spring after the program admits a new class.
+Class sizes vary each year, but average approximately 25, with a total of 80-100 students enrolled in the fall semester, and 120-130 in the spring after the program admits a new class.

 All educational, admissions, and food costs are generously covered by our funders.

-During the Fall 2017 semester, SEED Academy will meet on eight Saturdays.
+During the Fall 2017 semester, SEED Academy met on eight Saturdays.
 All SEED Academy days begin at 10:00 A.M. and end at 3:30 P.M. unless otherwise noted.